BBC chief plans iTunes-style TV download service

 The plans will be put before the BBC Trust later this year.

-“Our ambition would ultimately be to let everyone who pays the license fee access all of our programs on this basis and, over time, to load more and more of our archive,” said Thompson, who was speaking at the Royal Television Society in London.
+“Our ambition would ultimately be to let everyone who pays the licence fee access all of our programmes on this basis and, over time, to load more and more of our archive,” said Thompson, who was speaking at the Royal Television Society in London.

-Thompson described the scheme as the “digital equivalent” of people buying a DVD of their favorite program for a permanent collection.
+Thompson described the scheme as the “digital equivalent” of people buying a DVD of their favourite programme for a permanent collection.

 Other BBC digital services, such as the iPlayer, its web-based catch-up provider, have been hugely popular with viewers, and, if it is launched, the new service could impact rivals such as Apple’s iTunes as well as DVD makers.